An income support payment if you can’t work or study for a while because of illness, injury or disability.

-- aged 25 years or more and getting Austudy as a full-time student
+- in a job or getting ABSTUDY or Austudy as a full time student

-- under Age Pension age and meet an income and assets test
+- under the income and assets test limits

 Eligibility & payment rates

 - are 22 years or older, but under age pension age, and

 - have a job, or

 - get Austudy or ABSTUDY as a full time student